Billy-dev100/-bretacademy/content/about-us.md

 **Money:** Risk Management is the single-most-important factor in trading, and Trainees will learn the 2 Golden Rules to ensure success.

-**Mind:** online trading Academy teaches the concept of ‘Discipline’ and ‘Patience’ – “Patience” to wait for the market to give us the trade and once it does, to have the “Discipline” to follow the rules.
+**Mind:** The Online Trading Academy teaches the concept of ‘Discipline’ and ‘Patience’ – “Patience” to wait for the market to give us the trade and once it does, to have the “Discipline” to follow the rules.

-**Method:** online trading Academy LTD's techniques are based on the very concept of the Professionals trapping the less-experienced traders.
+**Method:** Our trading techniques are based on the very concept of the Professionals trapping the less-experienced traders.
 This keeps us aligned with the skill set of Professional and Institutional traders, thus, increasing the probability of successful trades.
 Our techniques are advanced and highly effective since we do not use the regular trading concepts conventionally.
 We do not use any indicators but instead rely completely on price action.

 **‘Divergence’:** Divergence is our principal trading technique.
 Divergence is the primary setup used by Banking Institutions to trap the retail traders.
 By using this technique, we are trading along with the Professional Institutions.
 For example, a majority of traders are not aware that there are different types of divergences.
 Our Trading Plan identifies the “Class A” divergence, which is the strongest type of divergence and usually indicates a sharp and significant reversal of the trend.